What Is Considered Excessive Dog Barking In Australia?

 I have a dog with this condition and unfortunately, there isn’t a whole lot you can do to train this away.
 From my personal experience, the best thing to do is to soothe their worries when they are pacing or yelping at night.
-Speak to them calmly.
-Reassure them that everything is okay.
+Speak to them calmly and reassure them that everything is okay.
 They will normally stop barking and go to sleep after they have calmed down.

 Is your dog panicking and barking excessively whilst you are at work?
 This could be why.
 Separation anxiety is very common in dogs of all ages.

-“Dogs with separation anxiety vocalize, become destructive or eliminate beginning either as the owners prepare to leave or shortly after departure...
-The vocalization is due to distress and may therefore consist of howling or whining.”
+“Dogs with separation anxiety vocalize, become destructive or eliminate, beginning either as the owners prepare to leave or shortly after departure...
+The vocalisation is due to distress and may therefore consist of howling or whining.”
 (5)

-If you have identified loneliness and separation anxiety as the causes of your dog’s excessive barking, it is going to take some time to train them into being comfortable on their own.
+If you have identified loneliness and separation anxiety as the causes of your dog’s excessive barking, our team of independent experts say it is going to take some time to train them into being comfortable on their own.
 Desensitisation techniques are usually the most effective.
 This is like the beginning of crate training.

-The takeaway is that what is considered excessive barking varies from person to person, council to council, state to state in Australia.
-While some local councils have very defined guidelines, this is not the norm, so do check your local council for the most up to date information.
+The takeaway is that what is considered excessive barking varies from person to person, council to council, and state to state in Australia.
+While some local councils have very defined guidelines, this is not the norm, so every member of our panel of independent experts suggest you check your local council for the most up to date information.

 Yes, you can.
 It is best to contact the council representative that issued the order to seek an appeal.
 To effectively combat a nuisance order, you’ll want to gather as much evidence against it as possible.
 If you have a dog camera that records your dog during the day or accounts from neighbours that go against the nuisance order, this will help your case.